The 1,000-Order Milestone

 777/777X: Balance of orders

-The obvious question: why order from Boeing given the quality issues and delivery challenges?
+The question everyone asks: why order from Boeing given the quality issues and delivery delays?

 Leave a Reply